A World Without Love: Background

 McCartney wrote the song when he was 16.
-When he moved into the London home of his then-girlfriend Jane Asher in 1963, sharing a room with her brother Peter Asher, who asked McCartney if he could use the song after he and Gordon Waller had signed a recording contract as Peter and Gordon.
 McCartney described John Lennon's reaction to the song: "The funny first line always used to please John.
 'Please lock me away –' 'Yes, okay.'
 End of song."
 Lennon said of the song that "I think that was resurrected from the past. ...
 I think he had that whole song before the Beatles. ...
 That has the line 'Please lock me away' that we always used to crack up at."
+As such, McCartney realized that the song was not going to be used by The Beatles.
+He instead offered it to fellow Merseybeat artist Billy J. Kramer, who declined.